Geometric realization of algebraic conformal field theories: Localized vertex operators and conformal nets

 \subsubsection{Modules and intertwining operators}

 In this paper we only considered operators assigned to degenerate Riemann surfaces in the vacuum sector, and we saw that the operators that should be assigned were related to vertex operators.
 To assign operators to degenerate Riemann surfaces with boundary components labeled by sectors, we would need to generalize our results to intertwining operators.
-Bounded localized intertwining operators should be useful for relating the tensor product of VOA modules with the tensor product of representations of the associated conformal net, in the same way that Wassermann used the boundedness of certain smeared intertwining operators in his proof of the fusion rules for the $SU(N)_k$ conformal nets in \cite{Wa98}.
-We expect to follow up on this idea in the near future.
+Bounded localized intertwining operators will play an important role in relating the tensor product of VOA modules with the tensor product of representations of the associated conformal net, in the same way that Wassermann used the boundedness of certain smeared intertwining operators in his proof of the fusion rules for the $SU(N)_k$ conformal nets in \cite{Wa98}.
+We begin the study of bounded localized intertwining operators in the sequel article \cite{Ten18ax}.